Realized Stochastic Volatility Models with Skew-t Distributions for Volatility and Tail Risk Forecasting: Empirical Study

-Figure \ref{fig:pred-fz0-cld} shows the CLDs relative to the SV-N benchmark.
-For the DJIA, REGARCH models perform poorly during the early 2018 volatility spike at the 1\% level.
-From mid-2018 onwards, REGARCH and RSV models outperform SV and EGARCH models at the 5\% level.
-For the N225, the superiority of RSV and REGARCH models is consistent throughout the forecast horizon, reinforcing the benefit of incorporating RV.
+Figures~\ref{fig:pred-fz0-1p-cld-djia} and \ref{fig:pred-fz0-5p-cld-djia} show the CLDs relative to the SV-N benchmark for the DJIA.
+At the 1\% level, REGARCH models perform poorly during the early 2018 volatility spike.
+From mid-2018 onwards, however, REGARCH and RSV models consistently outperform SV and EGARCH models at the 5\% level, highlighting the benefits of incorporating realized volatility into tail risk forecasting.
+Consistent results are obtained for the N225, reinforcing the benefit of incorporating RV, and are therefore reported in the Supplementary Material.

-\paragraph{GW test results}\mbox{} Table \ref{tab:forecast-var-es-gwtest} reports the GW test results for the FZ0 loss function for the DJIA.
-The interpretation of the lower and upper triangular elements follows that of Table \ref{tab:forecast-vol-gwtest}.
+\paragraph{GW test results}\mbox{} Figures~\ref{fig:forecast-djia-var-es-gwtest-1p} and \ref{fig:forecast-djia-var-es-gwtest-5p} visualize the GW test results based on the FZ0 loss function for the DJIA using heatmaps.
+The interpretation of the lower and upper triangular elements follows that of volatility forecasts in Section~\ref{sec:forecast-vol}.
 The main findings are summarized below.

 At the 1\% level, the \textit{unconditional} GW test reveals that SV-AZ-SN significantly outperforms SV-N, while SV-GH-ST is significantly outperformed by SV-AZ-SN.
-Among RSV models, RSV-T, RSV-AZ-SN, RSV-AZ-ST, RSV-FS-SN, RSV-FS-ST, and RSV-GH-ST all show significantly better predictive accuracy than RSV-N. For EGARCH (EG) models, EG-T significantly outperforms EG-N. Regarding REGARCH (REG) models, both REG-N and REG-T are significantly outperformed by several RSV models, particularly RSV-AZ-SN, RSV-AZ-ST, RSV-FS-ST, and RSV-GH-ST.
+Among RSV models, RSV-N exhibits inferior predictive accuracy relative to all other RSV specifications.
+For EGARCH models, EGARCH-T significantly outperforms EGARCH-N, while REGARCH models are significantly outperformed by several RSV specifications.

-The \textit{conditional} GW test at the 1\% level indicates that SV-T performs significantly worse than SV-AZ-SN, but better than EG-N. RSV-N is significantly outperformed by RSV-T, RSV-AZ-SN, RSV-FS-SN, and RSV-FS-ST. Moreover, all RSV variants (RSV-AZ-SN, RSV-AZ-ST, RSV-FS-SN, RSV-FS-ST, RSV-GH-ST) significantly outperform REG-N and REG-T.
+The \textit{conditional} GW test at the 1\% level indicates that SV-T performs significantly worse than SV-AZ-SN, but better than EGARCH-N. RSV-N is significantly outperformed by RSV-T, RSV-AZ-SN, RSV-FS-SN, and RSV-FS-ST. Moreover, RSV models with skew(-t) distributions significantly outperform REGARCH-N and REGARCH-T.

-At the 5\% level, the \textit{unconditional} test shows that SV-GH-ST is significantly outperformed by SV-T, SV-AZ-SN, SV-AZ-ST, and all RSV models.
+At the 5\% level, the \textit{unconditional} test shows that SV-GH-ST is significantly outperformed by SV-T, SV-AZ-SN, SV-AZ-ST, and all RSV and REGARCH models.
 In addition, RSV-GH-ST outperforms SV-N, and RSV-AZ-ST significantly outperforms RSV-AZ-SN.
-Among EGARCH models, EG-T again significantly outperforms EG-N. In the REGARCH group, REG-T outperforms REG-N, and both REGARCH variants outperform SV-GH-ST.
+Among EGARCH and REGARCH models, the T specifications consistently outperform their N counterparts.